 We have undertaken significant efforts to remediate the observations that the FDA has made and have been working on improving and revising our quality systems.
-During the year ended December 31, 2013 and 2012, we incurred \$8.2 million and \$7.9 million in remediation activities expenses, respectively, consisting of consulting expenses and other work activities required to complete our remediation activities, and we expect to incur similar types of expenses during 2014, albeit at lower spending levels.
-We will provide periodic status reports to the FDA and work cooperatively with the agency to resolve any outstanding issues.
+During the year ended December 31, 2014, 2013, and 2012, we incurred \$1.4 million, \$8.2 million and \$7.9 million in remediation activities expenses, respectively, consisting of consulting expenses and other work activities required to complete our remediation activities.